posit-dev/posit-sdk-py/CONTRIBUTING.md

 > [!WARNING]
 > Executing `make` will utilize `pip` to install third-party packages in your activated Python environment.
 Please review the [`Makefile`](./Makefile) to verify behavior before executing any commands.

-1. Fork the repository and clone it to your local machine.
+1. Fork the repository and open it in your development environment.
-1. Create a new branch for your feature or bug fix.
-1. Run `make` to run the default development workflow.
+2. Run `make` to run the default development workflow.
-1. Make your changes and test them thoroughly using `make test`
+3. Make your changes and test them thoroughly using `make test`
-1. Run `make fmt` and `make lint` to verify adherence to the project style guide.
+4. Run `make fmt` and `make lint` to verify adherence to the project style guide.
-1. Commit your changes and push them to your forked repository.
+5. Commit your changes and push them to your forked repository.
-1. Submit a pull request to the main repository.
+6. Submit a pull request to the main repository.

 ## Tooling